dapak2002/programming-languages-2022/lecture-by-lecture.md

 ## Part 1: A Calculator

+Arithmetic can be seen as a programming language (not Turing complete) and a calculator as an interpreter.

 - L 2.2: *In which we learn how to write our first interpreter.* A calculator: [Overview](https://hackmd.io/@alexhkurz/HkpdXJ1fK) and [Interpreter](https://hackmd.io/@alexhkurz/rJX-i1kzY) and [Virtual Machine](https://hackmd.io/@alexhkurz/H12igXkzK).